Chairman Mao badge: History

 At the beginning of the Cultural Revolution few ordinary people wore Mao badges in the ordinary course of their daily life, and although production of badges in Shanghai increased steadily from 32,000 in July 1966 to 175,000 the following month, it was only when Mao was presented with some Mao badges by Red Guards at a mass rally at Tiananmen Square on 18 August 1966 that the wearing of these badges became widespread.
 In September 1966 production of Mao badges in Shanghai soared to 1.3 million, and during the height of the Cultural Revolution, from 1968 to 1971, an estimated total of between 2 and 5 billion Chairman Mao badges were produced throughout the country.
 Badges were primarily distributed to workers, students and soldiers by their work units, and they were not widely available for purchase at shops.
 Badges were further distributed by trading between friends or on the black market, and by being given as gifts.

-The high tide of Mao badge mania was reached in April 1969, during the 9th National Congress of the Chinese Communist Party, when huge numbers of Mao badges were produced for distribution at the congress.
-However, the vast quantities of aluminium being used was having serious repercussions on Chinese industry, causing Mao to demand "Give me back the airplanes" (还我飞机), and in June 1969 the Central Committee of the Chinese Communist Party issued a document forbidding the production of any more Mao badges unless specially authorized.
+The high tide of Mao badge mania was reached in April 1969, during the 9th CCP National Congress, when huge numbers of Mao badges were produced for distribution at the congress.
+However, the vast quantities of aluminium being used was having serious repercussions on Chinese industry, causing Mao to demand "Give me back the airplanes" (还我飞机), and in June 1969 the CCP Central Committee issued a document forbidding the production of any more Mao badges unless specially authorized.
 After the death of Lin Biao in September 1971, the wearing of Mao badges declined rapidly, and few people outside rural areas wore Mao badges in public during the latter part of the Cultural Revolution, from 1972 to 1976.
-After the fall of the Gang of Four and subsequent end of the Cultural Revolution in October 1976, a month after the death of Chairman Mao, work units started to organize the collection and recycling of Mao badges, although many people secretly held on to their badges.
+After the fall of the Gang of Four and subsequent end of the Cultural Revolution in October 1976, a month after the death of Mao, work units started to organize the collection and recycling of Mao badges, although many people secretly held on to their badges.

+During the 2020 Summer Olympics medal ceremony on 2 August 2021, Chinese cyclists Bao Shanju and Zhong Tianshi, who had won gold at the women's team sprint event, appeared on the podium wearing Mao badges.
+In response, International Olympic Committee spokesperson Mark Adams said the committee would begin an investigation into the matter, to see if it violated Article 50 of the Olympic Charter which prohibits any kind of demonstration or political, religious and racial propaganda in Olympic venues, and requested the Chinese Olympic Committee to submit a report on the incident.
+The Chinese Olympic Committee later assured the IOC that this incident would not happen again and stated that it would soon submit a report.